kjd/idna/README.rst

 -------

-The library has a test suite based on each rule of the IDNA specification, as well as a subset of tests that are defined in Unicode Technical Standard 46, `Unicode IDNA Compatibility Processing <http://unicode.org/reports/tr46/>`_.
+The library has a test suite based on each rule of the IDNA specification, as well as test that are provided as part of the Unicode Technical Standard 46, `Unicode IDNA Compatibility Processing <http://unicode.org/reports/tr46/>`_.
-Note that not all tests defined there are used, as TR46 defines tests for a normalisation approach beyond merely implementing IDNA2008.

 The tests are run automatically on each commit to the master branch of the idna git repository at Travis CI: